Stellacore/peridetic/README.md

 * Build a formal software distribution package, then install it onto local development environments (and/or into containers) for general use.

-E.g. to build in /tmp:
+E.g. to build Perdietic in /tmp:

 	$ mkdir /tmp/perideticWorkArea  # or wherevever you like
 	$ cd /tmp/perideticWorkArea